keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 ### Semester Tasks
 * Update HubSpot with new student information.
 * Update HubSpot with graduated student information.
-* Update HubSpot with new information surrounding students connected to the IMB.
+* Update HubSpot with new information surrounding students connected to the Company.
    * You will get this information from David Phillips.

 ## Points of Contact